Close Menu

 Common ghost subscriptions include streaming services you signed up for to watch one show, fitness apps you downloaded with good intentions, cloud storage you’re not using, and free trials that converted to paid plans.

-Most people find $50-150 in monthly subscriptions they can cancel without noticing any change in their daily life.
+Most people find $50-150 worth of monthly subscriptions they can cancel without noticing any change in their daily lives.

 Low-Cost Alternatives for Entertainment and Socializing